sca075/mqtt_vacuum_camera/README.md

   ```

 **Known Supported Vacuums:**
-- Dreame D9
-- Dreame Z10 Pro
+- Dreame D9 / Z10 Pro
 - Mi Robot Vacuum-Mop P
-- Roborock.S5
+- Roborock.S5 / S50 / S55 (Gen.2)
-- Roborock.S50
-- Roborock.V1
+- Roborock.V1 (Gen.1)
 - Xiaomi C1
-- Give us feedback please ;) (waiting for your vacuum to be add to the list as in general it works with all flashed Valetudo vacuums)
+- In general, **it works with all flashed Valetudo Hypfer vacuums** .
+Please let us know if your vacuum can be added to the list.
+If there is any problem with rendering, do not hesitate to let us know, we will get it working as faster we can.

 ![Screenshot 2023-09-12 at 22 53 29](https://github.com/sca075/valetudo_vacuum_camera/assets/82227818/4f5981e3-39f2-449a-8a43-39870631e9a1)